Hi, my name is Eric Bowlin.

-I met Kenny Wolfe at a Meetup near Dallas in the first half of 2016.
-Kenny profoundly changed my life though he has no idea that he did (unless he happens to read this or one of you tell him).
+I met an investor at a Meetup near Dallas in the first half of 2016.
+He profoundly changed my life though he has no idea that he did (unless he happens to read this or one of you tell him).

 He didn’t say or do anything in particular.
 In fact, he didn’t say more than a few words at the networking event.
 What he did was take an hour of his time to have coffee with me and explain what he does and how he does it.

 It wasn’t until I reached DFW that I learned about syndicating – pooling other people’s money together to purchase much larger properties.
 I knew the term and had learned a bit about it before, but it seemed like something rare and difficult.